eldios/nomad-on-docker/README.md

 To give you some ideas, I added a quick example in the `tf` directory.

-The example will install a Caddy web server and a Traefik Reverse Proxy that will work as the cluster Ingress.
+The example will install a [Caddy](https://github.com/caddyserver/caddy) web server and a [Traefik](https://github.com/traefik/traefik) Reverse Proxy that will work as the cluster Ingress.

-The Terraform file is pretty easy as it just invokes the Nomad provider and then sources both the Nomad job files.
+The Terraform file is pretty easy as it just invokes the [Terraform Nomad provider](https://registry.terraform.io/providers/hashicorp/nomad/latest/docs) and then sources both the Nomad job files.

 The two Nomad files are `app.hcl` for the Caddy server and `ingress.hcl` for the Traefik server respectively.